indigo423/opennms.org/user/pages/opennms/_features/features.en.md

 class: big
 features:
 	- header: Service Assurance
 	  text: "Synthentic polling to detect service outages and measure latency for graphing and thresholding.
 Out-of-the-box support for many applications with configurable service monitors.
-Remote monitoring of application and services from users perspective."
+Remote monitoring of application and services from user's perspective."
 	  icon: heartbeat
 	  linkurl: "service-assurance"
 	  linktext: "Find Out More"